 The majority of expenses can generally be directly identified with the program or supporting services to which they relate and are allocated accordingly.
-Other expenses have been allocated among program and supporting service classifications primarily on the basis of the employees' time allocations.
+Other expenses have been allocated among program and supporting service classifications.
+These expenses include depreciation and amortization, utilities, information technology, and facilities operations and maintenance.
+Costs of other categories were allocated on estimates of time and effort.